Updated March 2024

 PHILADELPHIA

-• The home value index* at the end of September was $215,846, a 2.5% decrease compared to this time last year.
+The home value index* at the end of March was $217,686, a 1.9% increase compared to this time last year.

 SUBURBS

-All suburban counties continue to show positive yearly changes in value, although at a slower pace than the past couple years.
-These single digit percentages are closer to pre-pandemic appreciation than the double digits we saw in 2021 and 2022.
-For reference, all the surrounding counties were showing yearly increases above 10% last fall.
+All suburban counties continue to show positive yearly changes in value, with NJ showing the most growth since last year.
+In PA, the single digit percentages are closer to pre-pandemic appreciation than the double digits we saw in 2022 and 2021.

 SUPPLY AND DEMAND